millywanderi/codingtemple/README.md

 Mutable: You can change the set’s contents by adding or removing items.
 Unique: Sets automatically remove duplicate items.
 No Indexing: Unlike lists or tuples, sets don't have a defined order, so you can't access items using an index.
+* **Tuples.**We learnt that  tuples are a type of data structure that allow you to store multiple items in a single variable, similar to lists.
+However, there's a key difference that makes tuples unique: tuples are immutable, meaning once they are created, their values cannot be changed.